-The following are five of the most significant early religious orders, all of which still exist today.
+The following are six of the most significant early religious orders, all of which still exist today.
 We should take the time to appreciate each of them because they exist to bless us, too.
 According to the Catechism:

 “Different religious families have come into existence in which spiritual resources are multiplied for the progress in holiness of their members and for the good of the entire Body of Christ.”CCC 917, emphasis added

 Each of these orders has welcomes thousands, if not millions, of men and women throughout the ages.
 Each of them prayed and sacrificed to make our world our little holier.
 We can return the favor through our prayers, and by learning a bit about them.

 1. The Order of St. Benedict (Benedictines)

 Notable saints: Hildegard of Bingen, Anselm of Canterbury, Frances of Rome